riskou/chrandr/README.md

 To activate HDMI, I used shell scripts to run xrandr/amixer/pulseaudio commands.
 It worked...
 Later, and to learn python, I decided to create a gui to launch these commands.

-You see the result : A gui to launch shell commands, wow it's a revolution :)
+You see the result : A gui to launch shell commands, wow it's a revolution :smile:

 ## Dependencies